DennisTsar/ballast/docs/src/orchid/resources/wiki/feature-comparison.md

 {% alert 'info' :: compileAs('md') %}
 **Info**

-MVI is a lert lightweight design pattern overall, not really mandaing much in terms of classes, naming conventions, etc.
+MVI is a lightweight design pattern overall, not really mandating much in terms of classes, naming conventions, etc.
 But being so lightweight can make it difficult to get started if you're not comfortable with the MVI model, so it can be helpful to have a library be opinionated about how it should be used, so you can more easily copy-and-paste code snippets to make it easier to try out on your own.